Yogeshwari-Baviskar/TIC_TAC_TOE/README.md

 Tic Tac Toe Game:

-The game is developed using c++ .It has two modes for playing , One player  and Two players.One player mode has smart computer moves  to defeat player.
+The game is developed using c++ .It has two modes One player and Two players.One player mode has smart computer moves  to defeat player.

 In the code there are three classes Borad,UserComp and player.